Rulebook and portfolio

 Rulebook: What we mean when we say “data product”

+The term loses value when everything is called a product.
 The rulebook below is designed to keep the word data product practically useful: few products with high signal value, many components without false promises.

 Ten rules that separate product from component